mfdaves/kobo-db-tools/README.md

 ---

-We hope `kobo-reader-db` proves useful in exploring your reading data and reclaiming control over your digital information!
+We hope `kobo-db-tools` proves useful in exploring your reading data and reclaiming control over your digital information!